Statistical Decoding 2.0: Reducing Decoding to LPN: Collision techniques for finding low weight parity-checks

 \subsection{Improving \cite{D86} by puncturing as in \cite{D89}}

 There is a simple way of improving the generation of dual codewords of low weight on $\sN$.
 It consists in partitioning $\sN$ in two sets $\sN_1$ and $\sN_2$ with $\sN_2$ being a subset of positions of size just a little bit above $n-k$ (which is the dimension of the dual code $\CC^\perp$), say $n-k+\ell$ and then to use the collision method to get dual codewords of weight $w_2$ on $\sN_2$.
-The same method is used in the improvement \cite{D89} of the simple collision decoder \cite{D86} or in a slightly less efficient way in \cite{S88}. \kevin{$w$ est le poids sur $\sN_1 \cup \sN_2$ donc \'eviter d'utiliser $w$ pour le poids sur $\sN_2$ exclusivement.
-C'est pourquoi j'ai remplac\'e $w$ par $w_2$.
-De plus, n'avons-nous pas dit que nous devions garder que les \'equations de poids \emph{exactement} $\frac{k-\ell-s}{2}$ sur $\sN_1$?
-Du coup, j'ai enlevé les "about" et $\approx$.
-En fait, c'est pas vraiment important mais je me souvient que \c ca avait port\'e \`a confusion dans la pr\'esentation au groupe de travail.} \charles{Je pense qu'ici l'important c'est de decrire le comportement des $h$ sur $\sN_1$ sans parler de notre algorithme (ie les $h$ sur $\sN_1$ auront en moyenne cette tete la ...).
-Puis la phrase juste avant l'assumption 4.1 explique que pour l'utiliser dans notre algo on va filtrer.
-Comme tu le sens pour le coup moi je pense effectivement que le about etait pas forcement utile} It just consists in finding codewords in $\CC^\perp$ which have weight $w_1$ on $\sN_1$ and $w_2$ on $\sN_2$ instead of simply weight $w$ on $\sN$.
+The same method is used in the improvement \cite{D89} of the simple collision decoder \cite{D86} or in a slightly less efficient way in \cite{S88}.
+It just consists in finding codewords in $\CC^\perp$ which have weight $w_1$ on $\sN_1$ and $w_2$ on $\sN_2$ instead of simply weight $w$ on $\sN$.
 We have represented in Figure \ref{fig:Dumer1} the form of the parity-checks we produce with this method.
 Note that the weight $w_1$ is expected to be half the size $k-\ell-s$ of $\sN_1$.